Super Beat Sports Review

 Super Beat Sports

-Harmonix has traded their plastic instruments and licensed music tracks for cute and cuddly aliens that want to challenge players to five different sporting events.
-Of course, they just so happen to be obsessed with music (they are from the Muzicalian galaxy), so each mini-game has a musical twist.
-With multiplayer support, this Nintendo Switch exclusive looks to appeal to gamers of all ages with single-player and multiplayer modes.
+Harmonix has traded their plastic instruments and licensed music tracks for cute and cuddly aliens challenging players to five musical sporting events.
+Hailing from the Muzicalian galaxy, these rhythm-obsessed creatures star in this Nintendo Switch exclusive that aims to appeal to gamers of all ages through both single-player and multiplayer modes.

 Simply Put